 His commandments are these: that we believe in the name of his Son Jesus Christ and that we love one another as he told us to.
 Whoever keeps his commandments lives in God and God lives in him.
 We know that he lives in us by the Spirit that he has given us.

 The Word of the Lord.
+All: Thanks be to God

 GOSPEL ACCLAMATION:

 Alleluia, alleluia!